Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 A public Mesh REST API to access Volue Mesh information.

-*All operations that is requiring a sessionId should be used within a session, that is always using CreateSession and CloseSession, and DoCommit or DoRollback for write operations.
-Changing the configuration may change this requirement for testing purposes only.*
+*All operations requiring a sessionId should be used within a session that is always using CreateSession and CloseSession, and DoCommit or DoRollback for write operations.
+Changing the configuration should change this requirement for testing purposes only.*

 A Swagger interface is provided by the REST API and is a